 The story of how the brothers Erik and Preben Damgaard started their small software company in the basement under their parents’ house and in 18 years created a company for which Microsoft paid over $1.45 billion, has, with the book 5,460 Miles from Silicon Valley, probably become one of the world’s best-documented entrepreneurial case stories.

 Erik Damgaard got the idea for Danmax (a single-user financial management app for microcomputers) from HERA-SOFT for CP/M (developed by a carpenter operating out of his home in Southern Zealand, Denmark).
 Erik’s mother helped him understand how an accountant worked in the 1980s, where most businesses had not yet been introduced to EDP (Electronic Data Processing).
 Danmax matched the accountant’s jobs-to-be-done very closely.
 Only one week after the launch at the Office & Data Fair in the autumn of 1984, Erik and Preben had sold 40 packages at $3.000 a piece.
 This corresponds to over $200,000 in today’s prices.

 You might call that “a hole in one”!

-5,460 Miles from Silicon Valley, which was published in June this year (translated from the Danish Fra Damgaard til Microsoft), describes the development of the IT industry from the mid-1980s’ until the beginning of this century, when the dotcom bubble exploded and inflicted some of the world’s biggest losses on the investor community.
+5,460 Miles from Silicon Valley, which was published in June 2018 (translated from the Danish Fra Damgaard til Microsoft), describes the development of the IT industry from the mid-1980s’ until the beginning of this century, when the dot com bubble exploded and inflicted some of the world’s biggest losses on the investor community.
 If we think that today’s technological development is running faster than ever, the book reminds us that this development started over 40 years ago.